m-vatan/System-Architecture-of-IoT/lab1_instructions.md

 sides of the central ridge of the breadboard and that all the pins are inserted in the breadboard.
 (See the image below or ask me if you're unsure).

-Now we will verify that Arduino Create has read and write access to the Arduino board.
+Now we will verify that Arduino IDE has read and write access to the Arduino board.
 On Arduino Create, create a **New Sketch** and paste the code from the file `led.c` available from the folder Lab1.